 Rachael Christman

 Rachael Christman joined the University of Iowa Olympic strength & conditioning staff in November 2023.
-Christman is responsible for Women's Field Hockey and Women’s Swim & Dive.
+Christman coordinates the strength and conditioning programs for Women's Field Hockey, Softball, and Women’s Swim & Dive.
 She came to Iowa from Auburn University where she served as a Sports Performance Coach.
-While at Auburn, she oversaw the strength and conditioning programs for Men’s Tennis and Women’s Golf while assisting with softball and women’s basketball.
+While at Auburn, she oversaw the strength and conditioning programs for Men’s Tennis and Women’s Golf while assisting with women’s basketball and softball.
 Prior to her time at Auburn, Christman was an Athletic Performance Professional Intern for Mississippi State University.
-While at MSU, she oversaw all aspects of training for Women’s Tennis and Women’s Golf and assisted with softball along with several other sports.
+There, she oversaw all aspects of training for Women’s Tennis and Women’s Golf and assisted with softball and several other sports.

 Christman is a Certified Strength & Conditioning Specialist (CSCS) through the National Strength and Conditioning Association (NSCA) and is First Aid/ CPR/ AED certified through the American Red Cross.